ItayG123/skills-introduction-to-github/PROFILE.md

-Welcome to my GitHub acount!
+Welcome to my GitHub profile!